tigergraph/ecosys/README.md

 ## TigerGraph's Ecosystem

 [TigerGraph](https://www.tigergraph.com) is dedicated to building the world's fastest and most scalable graph platform.
-We also know that a product is nothing without it's community.
-This repository is dedicated to provide TigerGraph's community with all the essential in-house and community developed tools to get the most value out of your TigerGraph solutions.
+We also know that a product is nothing without its community.
+This repository is dedicated to providing TigerGraph's community with all the essential in-house and community-developed tools to get the most value out of your TigerGraph solutions.

-## I don't want to read this whole thing I just have a question!!!
+## I don't want to read this whole thing -- I just have a question!!!

 * [Ask Questions to TigerGraph](https://groups.google.com/a/opengsql.org/forum/#!forum/gsql-users)
 * [TigerGraph FAQ](https://www.tigergraph.com/developerfaq/)